M1gus/Tribbles-sleep/index.md

 # General information

-This pipeline relates to data related to the UK Biobank and human genetics analyses in our paper.
+This pipeline relates to data related to the UK Biobank and human genetics analyses in our manuscript with the title "Tribbles upregulation decreases body weight and increases sleep duration" by Rebeka Popovic, Yizhou Yu, Nuno Santos Leal, Giorgio Fedele, Samantha H. Y. Loh and L. Miguel Martins.
 It also contains additional supplementary materials.

 The input files for this analysis pipeline are on the master branch of this GitHub page (link: <https://github.com/M1gus/Tribbles-sleep/>)